fredbwang/A-slickdeals-like-forum-site/README.md

 You are welcomed to try it out and raise issue.
 Though it is crude and simple.
 Right now
 1. supports user login, posts, categories, comments.
+2. supports thread filtering, hot deals, posts by user, posts by channel, uncommented posts.
-2. supports hot deals, personal posts, vote up and down.
+3. supports vote up and down.
-3. supports user profile page, including posted threads and activities.
+4. supports user profile page, including posted threads and activities.
-4. supports editing and deletion of comments.
+5. supports editing and deletion of comments.
+6. supports posts subscription and user notification.

 ### More features are coming!